How to Trade the Rising Wedge Pattern’s 81% Success Rate

 By combining AI-driven technical analysis with traditional charting methods, TrendSpider helps traders take full advantage of market opportunities presented by the rising wedge pattern.
 With features such as automated alerts, backtesting, and real-time market data, you can quickly spot and take advantage of rising wedge patterns as they emerge.

 FinViz has a great feature for scanning for rising wedge patterns.
-You can easily find stocks exhibiting this pattern by selecting “Wedge Up” as your scan criteria.
+By selecting “Wedge Up” as your scan criteria, you can easily find stocks exhibiting this pattern.
 This is especially useful to traders who want to monitor potential trading opportunities.

 Set Up Stock Chart Pattern Scanning with Finviz